zendkash/zendkash.github.io/experience.md

 |**NZ Technologies**|Vancouver, BC, Canada|
 |*Embedded Systems Research Engineer*|May 2014–September 2014|

 Developed real time machine vision applications for use on mobile and embedded applications.
 Designed and constructed experimental prototypes and proof of concept devices for new device ideas.
-Devices included embedded sensor devices employing machine vision and wireless networking as well as devices including actuation.
+Devices included embedded sensor devices employing machine vision and wireless networking.

 | | |
 |:--|--:|